-When a student is reported missing, UTS Security shall:
+When a student is reported missing, UT Southern Security shall:

 - Initiate an investigation to determine the validity of the missing person report, including but not limited to: initiating a search on campus for the missing student to include common areas, residence halls, parking areas for his/her vehicle, or other known areas frequented by them; attempting to contact the involved missing student directly through cell phones, room phones, or e-mail/social networking venues; contacting known associates of the missing student; checking the missing student's room for information that might lead to his/her location; checking the involved missing student's campus e-mail, UTS app, and phone records for recent usage.
 Class schedules and instructors may also be consulted to determine the latest attendance date. - Make a determination as to the status of the missing student.
-The official determination that the student is missing can be made at any time by UTS Security or Vice Chancellor of Student Affairs. - Notify the individual designated by the missing student as the missing person's contact within 24 hours of making the determination that the student is missing.
-If the student has identified multiple contacts, they will be contacted in an order determined by UTS Security. - If the student registered multiple contact persons, and the first person contacted confirms that the student is not missing, UTS Security will contact each additional contact person in turn unless the student in question is reached by UTS Security or contacts UTS Security. - UTS Security will document attempts to contact the individual(s) named as contact persons. - If the missing student is under the age of 18 and is not emancipated, UTS Security will notify the student's custodial parent or guardian as contained in the records of the University within 24 hours of the determination that the student is missing. - Immediately notify the Pulaski Police Department within 24 hours after determining that the student is missing.
+The official determination that the student is missing can be made at any time by UT Southern Security or Vice Chancellor for Enrollment Management and Student Affairs. - Notify the individual designated by the missing student as the missing person's contact within 24 hours of making the determination that the student is missing.
+If the student has identified multiple contacts, they will be contacted in an order determined by UT Southern Security. - If the student registered multiple contact persons, and the first person contacted confirms that the student is not missing, UT Southern Security will contact each additional contact person in turn unless the student in question is reached by UT Southern Security or contacts UT Southern Security. - UT Southern Security will document attempts to contact the individual(s) named as contact persons. - If the missing student is under the age of 18 and is not emancipated, UT Southern Security will notify the student's custodial parent or guardian as contained in the records of the University within 24 hours of the determination that the student is missing.

+- Immediately notify the Pulaski Police Department within 24 hours after determining that the student is missing.
 This notification will be made even if the missing student has not registered a designated contact person, is above the age of 18, or is an emancipated minor. - Once the missing student is located, all previously notified individuals will be updated as appropriate.